eilseq/infinity/README.md

    This is why from time to time I look up old HW and SW products.
 Sometimes fresh prospectives come from the past.

+### solution

+Ths provided solution is a single page react app compiled using a toolchain  based on webpack and typescript.
+CSS styles are precompiled usindg SASS.

+Every universe displays a graphic rapresenation in backgrund that runs on WebGL.
+Each individual universe lays in a different renderer, and considering teh following structur could be potentially be adapted to display stars values coming from rest api (for now is just random).

+- note: this exact 3D script is a project I came across long ago and refactored for personal porpuses.
+So I kept it in JS without porting it.

+rest requests have been managed using axios and a chache manager.
+Tests on rest apis have been developed using Jest.

+scripts:
+yarn start -> serve solution on dev server

+yarn build -> create bundle (not compatible with file:// because of react-route-com. old commits are)

+yarn test -> calls jest

+yarn jsonServer -> runs mock DB